thingwave/eclipse-arrowhead/README.md

 # Introduction

 This is a Go based implementation of the core systems in Eclipse Arrowhead.
+The primary source for documentation, code and certificates is the [Core-Java-Spring](https://github.com/eclipse-arrowhead/core-java-spring).

+The web page is Eclipse Arrowhead can be found [here](https://www.arrowhead.eu).

 # Build
 To build all core systems, type: